5 Symptoms of Unbalanced Tires on Your Car

 It may seem like all tires, especially new ones, are perfectly symmetrical with with no faults and should lead to an ultra comfortable ride.
 The truth is that no tire is perfect and when rolling at driving speeds, even tiny imperfections can feel like major defects.

-This is why having your tires balanced is so important.
+This is why having your tire (wheel) balancing is so important.
 Not doing so will lead to a reduction in tire life, performance, and safety.
-Here are the most common signs of having unbalanced tires
+Here are the most common signs of having unbalanced tires.

 unbalanced tires symptoms